On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Monotonicity for Weak Inverse Mean Curvature Flow

-To obtain the Minkowski inequality for outer-minimizing surfaces, we must prove the functional $Q(t)$ introduced in the previous section is monotone under proper weak solutions of inverse mean curvature flow.
+To obtain the Minkowski inequality for outer-minimizing surfaces, we must prove the functional $Q(t)$ introduced in the previous section is monotone under proper weak solutions of IMCF.
 Our monotonicity argument here is based off approaches of Huisken-Ilmanen \cite{HI99}, of Wei in \cite{W18}, and of the first author in \cite{H24}.